96boards-hikey/tools-images-hikey960/README-technical.md

 * Connect serial mezzanine to HiKey960.
 Connect micro-USB to PC.
 And PC side, config USB serial as: 115200, 8N1
 * Power up HiKey960:
   - Plug in DC power, then
-  - Plug in USB Type-C cable, and connect the other end to your PC.
+  - Plug in USB micro-B cable, and connect the other end to your PC.
 * On PC side, in serial log, you should observe the following boot message:
 ```sh
 xloader chipid is: 0x36600110, start at 449ms.